Support Others’ Mental Health Challenges

 Helping Someone Cope

-When someone close to you experiences mental illness or struggles with their mental health, it’s natural to feel a mix of emotions—worry, confusion, guilt, anger, helplessness, and even anxiety.
+When someone close to you experiences mental illness or struggles with their mental health, it is natural to feel a mix of emotions, such as worry, confusion, guilt, anger, helplessness, and even anxiety.
 These feelings often stem from uncertainty about how to respond or support them.
+You may also grieve changes in your relationship, especially if their condition affects communication or connection.

-Avoid assumptions or dismissive comments, as these can worsen the situation.
 Supporting someone with mental health challenges requires patience, compassion, and clear boundaries to protect your own wellbeing while helping them feel understood and valued.

 Lend a listening ear to someone who needs it.